 It is a perfect technique to use when fish are feeling lethargic and are sitting down deep – hugging tight to the bottom or suspended a few feet off of it.
 Utilizing a Carolina Rig will help you get down to the fish with an enticing presentation they want to see.

 Fishing Carolina Rig

 First off – what is a Carolina rig?
 A Carolina rig is typically setup up with larger, soft plastic baits with weight fixed above the hook and is often presented in a slower, more tantalizing way.
-It is similar to a Texas Rig, but the main difference in Texas Rig vs Carolina Rig is how the weights are set up and the presentation that is used.
-Carolina Rigs are a better option for fishing deeper, more open-water.
-Whereas a Texas Rig is more suited flipping your bait around structure.

 The idea is to slowly drag the weight along the bottom, getting a feel for every rock bed, ledge, shoal or grass flat you’re fishing with your bait slowly trailing behind.
 After a long and slow drag, reel up your slack and give your rod a pop or two, before dragging it again.
 Longer casts come in handy as they allow you to place your bait beyond the fish you’re targeting to make a subtle, finesse entrance in their zone.